hashbangcode/vlad/vlad/docs/applications/drupal.md

 To install Drupal 8 you need to run the /var/www/drupal8_install.sh script.
 This will pull the latest version of Drupal 8 from the Drupal git repository and install it into the MySQL database available on Vlad.

+The super user for each of these Drupal install scripts is as follows:

+Username: admin
+Password: password

-Both of these scripts will remove anything already in the /var/www/sites/docroot directory (or whatever name you have selected for it) so be careful.
+NOTE: Both of these scripts will remove anything already in the /var/www/sites/docroot directory (or whatever name you have selected for it) so be careful.

 # Drush